 Chess has been around for thousands of years and has deep rooted symbolism that applies to our modern times.

-Chess is a wonderful mental exercise that simulates scenarios where focus is needed for you tap into your focus muscle and strengthen your ability to focus better and be more efficient and on target.
+Chess is a wonderful mental exercise that simulates scenarios where focus is needed for you tap into your “directed” attention skillset and strengthen your ability to focus so you can be more efficient and hit your targets.

-I have always had a bipolar relationship with focus so my Mom was smart enough to put me in martial arts as a child.
+I have always had a bipolar relationship with focus so my Mom was smart enough to put me in martial arts as a child to help me work on my patience, discipline, and focus.
 She also advocated I learn to play chess.

 In my experience focus is much like a mental muscle that needs to not atrophy.
 It needs to be strengthened and exercised.
 It needs to be managed and fine tuned.

-In business and in life at this current rate of consciousness evolution, the internet and technology communication mediums are becoming more and more crowded.
+In business and in life, the internet and technology communication mediums are becoming more and more crowded, saturated, and noisy.